 Internship posted by: L.A.
 Works

-Compensation: School credit only- Applicants must make their own arrangements with their host institution.
+Compensation: Unpaid.
+We can provide school credit, but all applicants must make their own arrangements with their host institution.
 Volunteers will benefit from this great learning experience, enhance their resumes, and build their personal and professional skills as they make a difference in the LA nonprofit community.